N-45div/vaulte/README.md

 3. **For Collectives**:
    - Create or join loan pools to support like-minded businesses and collect interests on those loans.

-### Visual Flow
-(Add a flowchart or user journey diagram here to illustrate the process.)

 ---

 ## Technologies Used